Support America’s National Ballet Company® DONATE NOW

-Natalia Makarova began her career in her native Leningrad, entering the Vaganova School at the age of thirteen where she was placed in a special experimental class condensing the nine-year program into six.
-After graduating in 1959, she joined the Kirov Ballet where she rapidly rose to the rank of Ballerina.
+Natalia Makarova began her career in her native Leningrad, entering the Vaganova School at the age of 13.
+After graduating, she joined the Kirov Ballet, rapidly rising to the rank of Ballerina.
 She came to international prominence when she danced Giselle with the Kirov Ballet in London, which became one of her signature roles.
 She won the Gold Medal in Varna in l965 and the Anna Pavlova Award in Paris in 1970.

 On September 4, l970, while on tour in London with the Kirov, Makarova chose to remain in the West to extend her horizons.
 She began her new career by joining American Ballet Theatre, making her debut with the Company in Giselle.
 She also appeared as guest artist with major ballet companies throughout the world.
 Her long association with the Royal Ballet began in 1972.
 Her vast repertory includes the classical repertoire and the ballets of the great contemporary choreographers including MacMillan, Robbins, Balanchine, Ashton, Tudor, Bejart, Petit, Neumeier, Tetley and Cranko.
 In 1985 she won the Evening Standard Award in London, presented by Princess Diana, for her performance of Cranko’s Onegin.

 Among the ballets and pas de deux created for Makarova are Robbins’s Other Dance (with Baryshnikov); Ashton’s Le Rossignol (with Dowell); Contredances (with Dowell); Neumeier’s Epilogue (with Bruhn); Bejart’s Mephisto (with Donn); Petit’s Blue Angel and MacMillan Pas de Deux (with MacLeary).